 I personally love eating my cinnamon rolls with a nice, fruity milkshake.
 Milkshakes are easy to prepare and a good way to use up ripe fruit like strawberries, blueberries, or bananas.
 All you need is milk and your choice of fruit to make a milkshake.

-Other quick and easy recipes I love to make to pair with the best homemade cinnamon rolls are fruit salads with a zesty sour cream sauce for something exotic - and healthy avocados baked with egg or bacon and egg cups.
+Other quick and easy recipes I love to make to pair with the best homemade cinnamon rolls is my reese's pie recipe when I have a bigger crowd- and healthy avocados baked with egg or bacon and egg cups.

 🙋 Frequently Asked Questions

 Can you let cinnamon roll dough sit overnight?